-A school bus does not include (as defined in 20-10-101, MCA):
+A school bus does not include:

 Privately owned and not operated for compensation

 Privately owned and operated for reimbursement under MCA, 20-10-142.

 Either district owned or privately owned, designed to carry not more than nine passengers, and used to transport pupils to or from activity events or to transport pupils to their homes in case of illness or other emergency situations; or an over-the-road passenger coach used only to transport students to activity events.